ammarnajjar/dotfiles/README.md

 # Dotfiles Configurations

-My own vim configurations for fedora/debian, Tmux and urxvt.
+My own vim/neovim configurations for fedora/debian, Tmux and urxvt.
 It will be installed in the current directory with symlinks to the correct paths.
 Because the plugins are always changing and depend on the current projects I am working on, I put them in `plugins` branch.